anp-scp/django-to-rest/docs/full_guide/marking_model_for_REST.md

     * `customViewParams (str)`: This accepts the name of a `ViewParams` class.
 The `ViewParams` class needs to override the class method `getParams()` to provide customized methods and attributes for view set.
 For example, custom serializer, list method, create method, retreive method, update method, partial_update method, delete method, get_object method, get_queryset, etc. The `getParams()` method must return a disctionary.
     * `excludeFields (list)`: The fields that needs to be excluded from the JSON object.
 Provided fields will not be included in the serializer.
 If customSerializer is provided then this parameter will be ignored.
     * `methodFields (list)`: The list of methods as read only fields.
 This can be used to include the model's methods output as field.
 This include only those field that don't take any parameter.
-    * `requiredReverseRelFields (list)`: Whenever a one to one relation is created, a reverse field is also included in the serializer for the model in the other side of relationship.
-To make those a required field in post and put.
-Provide the list of fields.

 An example of passing custom serializer is given below: